kuetemeier/Node-Express-Angular-Coffee-Bootstrap/Readme.md

+# WARNING

+This Repo is discontinued by me, because I now use [Yeoman](http://yeoman.io/) and [LoopBack](http://loopback.io/).

+I am also working on a Yeoman generator for Angular, LoopBack and Bootstrap.
+You can find it [here](https://github.com/jkuetemeier/generator-loopback-angular-bootstrap)

+If you want to continue this special template, feel free to fork it.

 # Setting up
 Setup is a fairly straightforward task if you've ever used our particular blend of technologies before.
 If you haven't, you're in for a treat hopefully!